beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

     - Simple Simulations in Python
         - Simulate Rolling Die
         - Simulate Drawing from a 52 deck of cards
+    - Expected number of trials to see all n numbers in an n-sided dice.
+        - Solution
+        - Simulation

 ## Data Structures and Algorithms
 - Intersection of Lists